-Woody Allen's Book Will Not Be Published After Hachette Employees Object
+Publisher Drops Woody Allen's Book After Ronan Farrow Objects, Employees Walk Out

 NPR reached out for comment to Allen's agent, who did not respond as of publication time.

 The New York Post reported that HBG employees approached the company's human resources department on Thursday afternoon to complain about the planned publication of Allen's book.
-A Hachette employee told NPR that HBG's CEO, Michael Pietsch, attempted to hold a town hall meeting on Thursday to discuss the issue, but the employees walked out before the meeting was held.
+A Hachette employee told NPR that Pietsch attempted to hold a town hall meeting on Thursday to discuss the issue, but the employees walked out before the meeting was held.

 Farrow's agent, Lynn Nesbit, told NPR on Thursday, "I feel moved almost to tears by the walkout.
 It was such a brave gesture to management who, in my opinion, made such a misguided decision."